portorfolio/final-project/README.md

 ## Future Enhancements

-- More animations
+- More animations (page loading, coin dropped, etc)
-- Tailored to my aesthetic taste
+- Tailored to my aesthetic taste, make it pop out more and not be so flat
+- Implement more features, such as filtering by date, and adding an option to enable instructions again
+- Improved mobile layout
+- More sounds, potentially background music